Flo-Baker/swimming-doggo/README.md

 * dog needs to catch sticks and avoid colliding with seals
 * dog and sticks collide = sticks will disappear
 * dog and seals collide 2 times = seals will disappear
-* dog and seals collide 3 times = GAME OVER, screen changes
+* dog and seals collide 3 times = GAME OVER, screen changes from canvas to GAME OVER

 ## Backlog
 * score of catched sticks when collided with the dog